A work center is a physical or logical production area used as a unit for scheduling and routing operations.

 Uses of data in work center

-Data in work centre is used for
+Data in the work center is used for

 - Scheduling: Formulas entered in the work center helps to calculate the duration of an operation